ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ### Approximately how long will each step of the process take?

-Once the artist onboarding process begins, it will take approximately 1-2 months to upload your project, finalize it on testnet, submit it for curation review, finalize it on mainnet, schedule a launch date, and finally release the project.
+Once a project is accepted for release, it will take approximately 1-2 months to finalize your project on testnet, submit it for curation review, upload the script on mainnet, schedule a launch date, and finally release the project.
 The length of each step differs and depends somewhat on how quickly you, the artist, finalize your scripts.
-Please see our artist onboarding flow for more information about the timeline of each step.
+Please see our [Artist Onboarding Steps](https://docs.artblocks.io/creator-docs/creator-onboarding/readme/artist-onboarding-steps/) for more information about the timeline of each step.

 ### Who can I reach out to if I have questions?

-For questions related to your application, please post your inquiry in #artist-application-support.
+For questions related to your application, please post your inquiry in #artist-applications.
 You may also use the #help channel

 ## Curation Review